 Make every purchase count with UROKO REWARDS!
 Learn More

-I admit it.
+I will admit it.
 It feels a little wrong to take a prime piece of albacore and turn it into a sandwich.
-Once you try it, you’ll understand why it earns the title of world’s best.
+Once you try it, you will understand why it earns the title of world’s best.

 What You Need